Th3L0stN3rd/SSE-Final-Project/README.md

 # SSE-Final-Project

 ## 1. Purpose
-The purpose of this document is to outline the requirements for the development of a software converter that transforms public Common Vulnerabilities and Exposures (CVE) records into a relational database format.
+This project aims to design and develop software to extract public Common Vulnerability and Exposure (CVE) records from the National Vulnerability Database and populate a relational database.
+Each record must contain the CVE ID, description, published date and modified date, and severity.

 ## 1.2 Scope